Fitzpatrick in contention as Pereira leads US PGA

 The world number 17 began with successive bogeys but he pulled one shot back almost immediately, holing out from the sand at the fifth, and, after another bogey at seven, began to edge his way up the leaderboard with birdies at nine and the par-five 13th.

-It was a day where fortunes turned quickly and Fitzpatrick's round went from being solid to spectacular as he closed with back-to-back birdies, the last celebrated with the fist pump of a man who knows he has a real chance to contend for a first major trophy.
+It was a day where fortunes turned quickly and Fitzpatrick's round went from being solid to spectacular as he closed with back-to-back birdies, the last celebrated with the fist pump of a man who knows he has a real chance to win a first major trophy.

 "I am looking forward to [Sunday] whatever happens, I have played well for three rounds at least," said Fitzpatrick.